 Legal Basis of Will Contests

-In a previous era, the Wills Act formalities, as they are sometimes called, had to be complied with exactly in order for a will to be valid.
+In a previous era, the Wills Act formalities, as they are sometimes called, had to be complied with exactly for a will to be valid.
 For instance, most wills were required to be signed at the end of the will and witnessed by 2 disinterested people who also had to sign as witnesses.
 The purpose of the Will Acts was to ensure that the purported will was not just a rough draft or idle musings, but mostly to prevent fraud.
-Nowadays, a will proponent can present evidence that the testator intended for the proffered will to be his will even if the will does not comply with the state's Wills Act formalities—this is sometimes referred to as the dispensing power.
+Nowadays, a will proponent can present evidence that the testator intended for the proffered will to be his will even if the will does not comply with the state's Wills Act formalities — named the dispensing power.

 Most will contests are based on whether the testator himself lacked capacity or was under undue influence when executing the will.
 Indeed, at least 1 judge had commented that insanity seems to be the norm for testators, judging by the number of challenges of the testator's mental capacity and psychological health.
 Lloyd v.
 Wayne Circuit Judge.
 56 Mich.
 236, 242, 223 N.W.
 28, 30 (1885)